 Despite the professed knowledge that they know what needs to be done, the study reveals that few people actually have complete end-of-life plans.
 Only 55% of adults 55+ had a Will (but an estimated 23% of those were out of date, and that’s problematic too!).
 Fewer people had an advance directive for healthcare (41% had this).
 And fewer had in place a power of attorney (33% had this).
 The report notes that only 18% of respondents had all three of these foundational and essential documents in place.
 This last statistic is worth repeating: just 18% of those 55 and older have the recommended essentials of a will, a healthcare directive, and a durable power of attorney.
 These are the three foundational planning tools in Georgia, and every adult ought to have these in place to ensure that their wishes are recorded and followed, and that their family is protected.

 This scares me because I’ve seen what happens when people become incapacitated without having done any planning.
 With no one in place to legally manage the person’s finances and personal affairs, a conservatorship proceeding is likely necessary.
 And that’s expensive and time consuming, and the conservator appointed by the court may not be who the incapacitated person would have chosen to manage their finances.
 Without an advance directive for healthcare appointing a healthcare agent, guardianship proceedings may be necessary.
 Again, an expensive and time-consuming process that may result in a less than desired outcome.
-And, of course, when dying with a will in place, the person would not necessarily have their wishes followed with respect to distribution of their estate as a default plan under state law (called intestate succession) is then imposed on the estate for those who failed to do their own planning.
+And, of course, when dying without a will in place, the person would not necessarily have their wishes followed with respect to distribution of their estate as a default plan under state law (called intestate succession) is then imposed on the estate for those who failed to do their own planning.

 We get far too many calls from people who have had a parent become incapacitated due to advanced dementia or other medical problems, looking to see what type of estate planning their parent can then do.
 Many times, the news is not good, and we break the news that because the parent does not have capacity to execute planning documents, the family may now need to go through the guardianship and conservatorship proceedings in the probate court.
 These issues can be avoided by people completing their own plan, while they have capacity to do so, capturing their wishes for how their affairs should be handled if they are incapacitated, and by who, and then setting forth their plan for distribution of their assets when they die.